KristinaStrateva/Pyrography-Art-Gallery/README.md

     - `/public`: Contains static assets, including images
     - `/src`: Holds the React components, styles, and other client-side code

-- `/server`: The server-side code for handling backend logic and API requests, using SoftUni's practice server
+- `/server`: The server-side code for handling backend logic and API requests, using Express.js and MongoDB

 Feel free to explore each directory to understand how different components and functionalities are structured within the project.